 Nia

-Y Combinator-backed, free and open-source.
+Y Combinator-backed, raised $6.2M (Paul Graham and Hugging Face’s Thomas Wolf among investors).
+Free and open-source.
 Claims a 52.1% hallucination rate vs. Context7’s 63.4% on bleeding-edge features — an 11.3 percentage point improvement.
 The difference comes from indexing actual SDK source code rather than just documentation snippets, plus 15+ specialized tools and cross-session context.
 Improves Cursor’s performance by 27% (their benchmark).
 Where Context7 indexes library docs, Nia indexes anything — your codebase, documentation, and dependencies.
-Vendor benchmarks should be taken with appropriate skepticism, but the directional difference is notable.
+The $6.2M seed round means this competition is now well-resourced.
+Vendor benchmarks should be taken with appropriate skepticism, but the directional difference is notable and the funding is real.

 Ref Tools